lsst-sitcom/linccf/internal/2026-03/4.lomb_scargle/README.md

 ## Claude Notes:
-In this assignment, I didn't feel that there was a pathway for Claude/another AI to get to a runnable implementation, so as the main deliverable on this front I'll try to just explain the steps I took, and the limitations I saw.
+In this assignment, I didn't feel that there was a realistic pathway for Claude/another AI to get to a runnable implementation, so as the main deliverable on this front I'll try to just explain the steps I took, and the limitations I saw.
 ### Iteration 1
 I gave it a pretty open ended prompt to begin: